-Jacques deLisle is Director of FPRI’s Asia Program, Stephen A. Cozen Professor of Law, Professor of Political Science, Director of the Center for East Asian Studies and Deputy Directory of the Center for the Study of Contemporary China at the University of Pennsylvania.
+Jacques deLisle is Director of FPRI’s Asia Program, Stephen A. Cozen Professor of Law, Professor of Political Science, and Director of the Center for the Study of Contemporary China at the University of Pennsylvania.
 He specializes in Chinese politics and legal reform, U.S-China relations, cross-strait relations, and China’s engagement with the international legal order.

 His articles also have appeared in Sino-American Relations, University of Pennsylvania Journal of International Economic Law, American Society of International Law Proceedings, Harvard Asia Quarterly, Journal of National Security Law and other scholarly journals and edited volumes.
 He serves regularly as an expert witness on issues of P.R.C., Hong Kong and Taiwan law and government policies.
 He is a member of the National Committee on U.S.-China Relations, vice-chair of the Pacific Rim section of the American Society of International Law, and a consultant, lecturer and advisor to foreign-assisted legal reform, development and education programs, primarily in the PRC.
 He received a J.D. and graduate education in political science at Harvard.

 University of Pennsylvania Law School